-Spray Painting Efficiency Training and the New NESHAP at PPRC describes new training requirements and how shops can get the training that workers need under the new rules.
+Spray Painting Efficiency Training and the New NESHAP at PPRC describes training requirements and how shops can get the training that workers need under the Environmental Protection Agency's rules.

 Collision Repair Campaign discusses EPA's focused technical-assistance effort for the Auto Body / Collision Repair industry.

 Training from the Collision Repair Campaign includes a video featuring NASCAR driver Jeff Gordon.